Planetary Science Journal

 Preparation Guidelines and Policies

-The PSJ is being launched by the AAS in conjunction with the Division for Planetary Sciences (DPS), which sets specific guidelines and policies for the preparation and review of submitted manuscripts.
+The PSJ was launched by the AAS in conjunction with the Division for Planetary Sciences (DPS), which sets specific guidelines and policies for the preparation and review of submitted manuscripts.

 Learn More